Tingxu123522/cse15l-lab-reports/lab report 5.md

    Hello, It looks like the output `[1, 5, 2, 4, 3, 6]` is showing that the sorting algorithm isn't functioning as it should.
 This suggests that perhaps only the initial swap operation is taking place, rather than the whole array being sorted properly.

    To address this, consider implementing a more comprehensive sorting algorithm.
 A simple Bubble Sort would be effective for learning purposes.
-This method requires multiple passes through the array, continuing until no further swaps are needed.
+This method requires multiple passes through the array, continuing until no further swaps are needed. and the command(`java -Ddebug=true ArrayProcessor` )may trace the flow of the sorting logic

    I hope this helps solve your problem, if you have any other questions, please feel free to ask.